WhatsApp Message Markup: The Platform's Hidden Cost

 TL;DR

-• Meta charges the company that owns the number directly (not the intermediary platform) — so passing through without message markup is technically possible.
+- Meta charges the company that operates the number directly (not the intermediary platform) — so passing through without message markup is technically possible.

-• Platforms inflate costs in 3 ways: direct message markup, biased currency conversion, or message bundles with unusable credits.
+- Platforms inflate costs in 3 ways: direct message markup, biased currency conversion, or message packages with unusable credits.

 How Meta's Official Pricing Works